 Number of pages:28

-This Market Spotlight report covers the Tumor Lysis Syndrome (TLS) market, comprising key marketed drugs, clinical trials, probability of success, patent information, and a 10-year disease incidence forecast, as well as presenting drug-specific revenue forecasts.
+This Market Spotlight report covers the Tumor Lysis Syndrome (TLS) market, comprising key marketed drugs, clinical trials, probability of success, and a 10-year disease incidence forecast, as well as presenting drug-specific revenue forecasts.

 Datamonitor Healthcare estimates that in 2017, there were approximately 12,400 incident cases of tumor lysis syndrome (TLS) worldwide among individuals with high-risk malignancies (acute myeloid leukemia, acute lymphocytic leukemia, and Burkitt’s lymphoma).